 3) Exercise away from the street!

 If you can, walk toward the inside of the sidewalk, so you’re not walking right next to the car exhaust fumes.
 Putting a little distance between yourself and direct air pollution can help reduce your bad air intake.
+Walking in a natural setting is also great for your mood and great for your health, so finding a park or less-trafficked area is a good idea anyway!

 4) Burn calories, not things!